MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-exchange-on-premises.md

    - AddAdditionalResponse: $true (The text specified by the AdditionalResponse parameter is added to meeting requests.)

-   - AdditionalResponse: "This is a Microsft Teams Meeting room!"
+   - AdditionalResponse: "This is a Microsoft Teams Meeting room!"
 (The additional text to add to the meeting request.)

    This example configures these settings on the room mailbox named Project-Rigel-01.